What Is a Nurse Residency Program?

 Instructors lead the transitional training.
 Any healthcare provider teaching the transitional training can be an instructor, including the program director.
 Preceptors help with the evaluation and instruction of the nurse residents.

-A coach is someone who is not directly involved in the nursing residency program.
-They add an extra layer of support for the nurse resident.
+A coach is not directly involved in the nursing residency program but adds an extra layer of support for the nurse resident.

 Employers and program directors control the number of hours per shift and the number of shifts the nurse residents work.
 Responsibilities, hours, and shifts of nurse residents will vary depending on the needs of the hospital and their department.